Fairness guarantee in multi-class classification: Multi-class classification with demographic parity

-\begin{rem} The binary setting corresponds to the case where $K=2$ (with label space $\mathcal{Y} = \{0,1\}$).
-In this specific setting, the fairness constraint reduces to a single constraint and the optimal rule from Corollary~\ref{corr:oracle} simplifies as
+\paragraph{Binary classification} Finally, we conclude this section with a particular focus on the binary classification setting where specific characterization of the optimal fair predictor can be obtained. \begin{coro} Let $\varepsilon \geq 0$.
+In the binary setting ($K=2$ with label space $\mathcal{Y} = \{0,1\}$), the fairness constraint reduces to a single condition and the optimal fair classifier simplifies as